Dan Lloyd (American football)

-Daniel B. Lloyd (born November 9, 1953) is an American former professional football linebacker who played four seasons in the National Football League (NFL) for the New York Giants.
-He played college football at the University of Washington and was selected in the sixth round of the 1976 NFL draft.
+Daniel B. Lloyd (born November 9, 1953) is an American former professional football player who was a linebacker for four seasons in the National Football League (NFL) for the New York Giants.
+He played college football for the Washington Huskies and was selected in the sixth round of the 1976 NFL draft.
 Lloyd was a California High School Individual Wrestling Champion from James Lick High School - following the path blazed earlier at James Lick by (Heisman Trophy winner) Jim Plunkett.